-Morena Pet Hospital offers a full range of veterinary services to care for your pet, whether your pet is a dog, cat, rodent, rabbit, reptile, ferret, or any exotic pet.
+Morena Pet Hospital offers a full range of veterinary services to care for your pet, whether your pet is a dog, cat, rodent, rabbit, reptile, ferret, and other exotic pets.
 Learn more about our complete line of services here, and why they are important to maintaining the health and happiness of your pet.

 Physical Examinations - At Morena Pet Hospital, we offer comprehensive examinations that help evaluate the overall health of your pet.
 Regular physical examinations can detect problems in their early stages, before they become serious illnesses requiring prolonged treatment.
 Preventative medicine is the easiest, least expensive and most important way to keep your pet healthy.
 Early detection ensures prompt action that may solve the problem before serious consequences occur.
 Emergency Appointments Welcome- Please call if possible!

 Vaccines - Immunizations are a crucial part of your pet's health care.
 Some immunizations are recommended yearly while others are given every two or three years.
 Usually administered during an annual exam, we work with you to develop an individual vaccine protocol that best suits your pet's needs.